Seahawks roster moves signal CB Witherspoon likely out vs. Rams, rookie RB McIntosh to IR

 McIntosh, a seventh-round pick out of Georgia, has not practiced since suffering a knee injury in the team’s mock game at Lumen Field on Aug.
 4. He was listed as out for the opener on Friday with both knee and hamstring injuries.

-Going on IR means McIntosh will have to miss at least four games, including the contest against the Rams, before he can return.
+Going on IR means McIntosh will have to miss at least four games before he can return.
 That means the first game for which he would be eligible is the Oct.
 15 contest against Cincinnati, as Seattle has its bye after the fourth game.

 That leaves Seattle with three running backs on the 53-man roster — Kenneth Walker III, Zach Charbonnet and DeeJay Dallas.
 Seattle also has SaRodorick Thompson on the practice squad.

 The moves leave Seattle with a 54-man roster for the Rams game, meaning the Seahawks will have to declare six or seven as inactive 90 minutes before kickoff.
-Teams can have 48 players active on gameday if eight are offensive linemen, or seven if fewer than eight are offensive linemen.
+Teams can have 48 players active on gameday if eight are offensive linemen or seven if fewer than eight are offensive linemen.

-Teams can elevate practice squad players three times each season and return them to the practice squad after the game.
+Teams can elevate practice-squad players three times each season and return them to the practice squad after the game.
 After that, players have to clear waivers to return to the practice squad.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.